Chakravakam (TV series): Plot

-Gemini describes the serial as "a high power emotional drama" that confronts the basic question of whether love can survive when our children and parents cannot live up to our expectations.

-The serial showcases on two generations.
+Gemini describes the serial as "a high-power emotional drama" that confronts the basic question of whether love can survive when our children and parents cannot live up to our expectations.
+The serial showcases two generations.
 The first generation revolves around the story of Sravanthi and Indra.
 The second generation revolves around Irfan, Vennela, Sameera, and Jagan.

 Sravanthi is a kindhearted girl, who falls in love with Indra post her engagement with a person of her parents' choice and eventually ends up marrying Bhargav.
-Indra who was unaware of Sravanthi's engagement, expresses his love towards Sravanthi, then feels cheated on knowing about Sravanthi's marriage with Bhargav.
-He goes away to Kolkata to remove Sravanthi from his life and ends up proposing Gayathri - who is suffering from a heart disease.
-Sravanthi after facing hell in her short tenure of marriage - seeks Indra and makes him aware that she is still in love with him and it was never her intention to cheat him.
+Indra who was unaware of Sravanthi's engagement, expresses his love to her, then feels cheated on knowing about Sravanthi's marriage with Bhargav.
+He goes away to Kolkata to remove Sravanthi from his life and ends up proposing to Gayathri - who is suffering from a heart disease.
+Sravanthi after facing torture in her short marriage, seeks Indra and makes him aware that she is still in love with him and never intends to cheat him.

-They elope and marry, deciding to keep it a secret from their families until Gayathri's heart surgery is over.
-But James, Gayathri's father finds out, and reveals about Sravanthi and Indra's marriage to her.
+Sravanthi and Indra elope and marry, deciding to keep it a secret from their families until Gayathri's heart surgery is done.
+But James, Gayathri's father finds out and reveals the truth to her.
 Gayathri, feeling betrayed, decides to kill Sravanthi.
 James, without explaining the wrong direction Gayathri is going in, helps her by asking his close friend Wilson to kidnap and kill Sravanthi.
-Wilson sends his adopted son Iqbal to kidnap Sravanthi, who is now pregnant.
-Everyone are informed that Sravanthi is dead.
+Wilson sends his adopted son Iqbal to kidnap Sravanthi, who is now pregnant with Indra's child.
+Everyone is informed that Sravanthi is dead.

 Slowly, Iqbal develops compassion towards Sravanthi's kind nature and forms a deep bond of friendship with her.
-When Sravanthi goes to labor, Wilson orders Iqbal to not take Sravanthi to hospital, and instead let the mother and child die, but Iqbal goes against this, and saves the mother and child.
+When Sravanthi goes into labour, Wilson orders Iqbal to not take Sravanthi to hospital, and instead let the mother and foetus die, but Iqbal goes against this and saves the mother and child.
 Sravanthi gives birth to a baby girl and Iqbal names her Zubeida, after his late sister.

 Meanwhile, Indra gets into an accident and loses his memory of marrying Sravanthi.
-Gayathri convinces Indra to marry her, and on the day of their marriage, Indra remembers everything.
-Indra's father backs him and tells him not to marry Gayathri for finding out the truth of what happened to Sravanthi.
+Gayathri convinces Indra to marry her, and Indra remembers everything on the day of their wedding.
+Indra's father backs him and tells him not to marry Gayathri and asks him to find out the truth of what happened to Sravanthi.
 Sravanthi and Iqbal live in the house of Raghavamma under the disguise of Sameera and Rahim respectively.
 Raghavamma's granddaughter Meghamala is infatuated with Iqbal/Rahim.

-One day, Iqbal saves Meghamala from Vinod, who eveteases her and Iqbal thrashes him.
-Vinod meets with Salim, a goon working for Wilson.
-Salim, envious of Wilson and Iqbal's father/son relationship, decides to take this chance to kill Iqbal and attacks Sravanthi and Sameera and Iqbal and Rahim and severely injures them.
-Meghamala witnesses all this and tells Raghavamma who immediately joins them in a hospital and asks her son, a minister to protect them at any cost.
+One day, Iqbal saves Meghamala from Vinod, who eve teases her and Iqbal thrashes him.
+Vinod meets Salim, a goon working for Wilson.
+Salim, envious of Wilson and Iqbal's father/son relationship, decides to take this chance to kill Iqbal and attacks Sravanthi and Iqbal/Rahim and severely injures them.
+Meghamala witnesses this and tells Raghavamma who immediately joins them in a hospital and asks her son, a minister, to protect them at any cost.
 Wilson learns of all this and comes to the hospital and a small argument ensues.